ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 * Reference: This contains a pointer to the public specification for the item.

 This registry has been initially populated by the values in {{trl-registry-parameters}}.
-The Reference column for all of these entries refers to this document.
+The "Reference" column for all of these entries refers to this document.

 ## ACE Token Revocation List Errors {#iana-token-revocation-list-errors}

 This specification establishes the "ACE Token Revocation List Errors" IANA registry.
 The registry has been created to use the "Expert Review" registration procedure {{RFC8126}}.
-Expert review guidelines are provided in {{review}}.
-It should be noted that, in addition to the expert review, some portions of the registry require a specification, potentially a Standards Track RFC, to be supplied as well.
+Expert Review guidelines are provided in {{review}}.
+It should be noted that, in addition to the Expert Review, some portions of the registry require a specification, potentially a Standards Track RFC, to be supplied as well.

 The columns of this registry are:

 * Value: The value to be used to identify the error.
 The value MUST be unique.
 The value can be a positive integer or a negative integer.
 Integer values between 0 and 255 are designated as Standards Track Document required.
 Integer values from 256 to 65535 are designated as Specification Required.
-Integer values greater than 65535 are designated as expert review.
+Integer values greater than 65535 are designated as Expert Review.
 Integer values less than -65536 are marked as private use.

 * Description: This field contains a brief description of the error.

 * Reference: This field contains a pointer to the public specification defining the error, if one exists.

 This registry has been initially populated by the values in {{error-types}}.
-The Reference column for all of these entries refers to this document.
+The "Reference" column for all of these entries refers to this document.

 ## Expert Review Instructions {#review}

-The IANA registries established in this document is defined as expert review.
+The IANA registries established in this document is defined as Expert Review.
 This section gives some general guidelines for what the experts should be looking for, but they are being designated as experts for a reason so they should be given substantial latitude.

 Expert reviewers should take into consideration the following points:

 * Point squatting should be discouraged.
 Reviewers are encouraged to get sufficient information for registration requests to ensure that the usage is not going to duplicate one that is already registered and that the point is likely to be used in deployments.
-The zones tagged as private use are intended for testing purposes and closed environments, code points in other ranges should not be assigned for testing.
+The zones tagged as private use are intended for testing purposes and closed environments.
+Code points in other ranges should not be assigned for testing.

-* Specifications are required for the standards track range of point assignment.
-Specifications should exist for specification required ranges, but early assignment before a specification is available is considered to be permissible.
-Specifications are needed for the first-come, first-serve range if they are expected to be used outside of closed environments in an interoperable way.
+* Specifications are required for the Standards Track range of point assignment.
+Specifications should exist for Specification Required ranges, but early assignment before a specification is available is considered to be permissible.
+Specifications are needed for the Expert Review range if they are expected to be used outside of closed environments in an interoperable way.
 When specifications are not provided, the description provided needs to have sufficient information to identify what the point is being used for.

 * Experts should take into account the expected usage of fields when approving point assignment.
-The fact that there is a range for standards track documents does not mean that a standards track document cannot have points assigned outside of that range.
+The fact that there is a range for Standards Track documents does not mean that a Standards Track document cannot have points assigned outside of that range.
 The length of the encoded value should be weighed against how many code points of that length are left, the size of device it will be used on, and the number of code points left that encode to that size.

 --- back